apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/pagination/pagination-other.md

 as well as the values of the first and last cursor in its list.
 This will allow us to insert new pages in the correct position later on.

-This is done by passing a [`MetadataGenerator`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized.api/-metadata-generator/index.html?query=interface%20MetadataGenerator) to the `ApolloStore` constructor:
+This is done by passing a [`MetadataGenerator`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized.api/-metadata-generator/index.html?query=interface%20MetadataGenerator) when configuring the cache:

 ```kotlin
 class ConnectionMetadataGenerator : MetadataGenerator {